ClaraML96/ClaraML96.github.io/index.markdown

 On New Year’s Eve, the story intensifies.
 We see a clear jump in incidents, especially those tied to safety and policing.
 This aligns with increased late-night ridership, alcohol consumption, and large gatherings in areas like Times Square.

-    Key Insight: The subway doesn't just mirror the city's mood—it absorbs its chaos.
+- The subway doesn't just mirror the city's mood—it absorbs its chaos.

 ---